lcsrodriguez/lcsrodriguez.github.io/README.md

 ## Presentation

+This repository gathers all the essential ressources to run my Github personal website.

 ## License
-&copy; 2021 - Lucas RODRIGUEZ
+&copy; August 2021 - Lucas RODRIGUEZ